-Unlock the Power of Java: Calculating Time Period Differences with Ease
+Calculating Time Period Differences with Ease in Java

 When working with time-related applications, calculating the difference between two time periods is a crucial task.
 In Java, you can achieve this by creating a custom class that handles time calculations efficiently.

-To get started, let’s create a Time class with three essential member variables: hours, minutes, and seconds.
+The Time class has three essential member variables: hours, minutes, and seconds.
 As their names suggest, these variables store the hours, minutes, and seconds of a given time, respectively.

 Initializing Time Values with a Constructor